 Early Registration Extended to July 1st!

 Register now for only $550 and save $50.

 Register and Pay by Credit Card online or register then send a check made out to Watch Systems.

 If you are already registered, you do not need to reregister for the new July Date.

 Our new Louis Armstrong Airport is now open!
 Click below to learn more about getting around the airport or to book a flight.

-We got a great rate for New Orleans in the Spring at a fabulous venue in the Vieux Carré.
+The OffenderWatch Symposium is being held at a Marriott Hotel in New Orleans.
+We will let you know when you can book a great rate for New Orleans this summer at a fabulous venue near the Vieux Carré.
 Save on rental car and overnight parking as the hotel is within walking distance of the best food and tourist sites in the French Quarter.